mskec/cookbook.mskec.com/recipes/pork-ribs.md

 ## Instructions
 ### Ribs
+* Rub the rub on both sides
 * Double wrap ribs in foil (each rack separately)
-* Bake in the oven for 2.5h at 150C
+* Bake in the oven for 2.5h at 130 C
-* After 1.5h, take out liquid from each rack (reserve it for the sauce)
+* After 2h, take out liquid from each rack (reserve it for the sauce)

 ### Sauce
 * Combine all sauce ingredients in a sauce pot